silvaezequias/secure-db/docs/methods/delete.md

 ## Delete Method

-This method is used to delete some data from the database.
+This method is used to delete any single data.

 ```javascript
 db.delete('data-name');